Adventures with Jim & Gayle

 Picture

-We also tie down the awning by putting four Vortex 8" spiral ground anchors put in the ground (purchased from Home Depot here in Houston), 2 foot rubber heavy duty bungie cords, and cam lock straps.
+We also tie down the awning by putting in tent stakes, or four Vortex 8" spiral ground anchors put in the ground (purchased from Home Depot here in Houston), 2 foot rubber heavy duty bungie cords, and cam lock straps.

 Two of the straps are put on each end of the awning, and two Camco Fabric Party Light holders that we run through the aluminum roller.
 (See picture to the left.)